Do you want to be a Scramble Leader for August 2019?

 An early scramble trips would be ideal for you if one of the following applies:

-The scramble booklet below is for information only.
+The scramble booklet above is for information only.
 In order to register for a scramble, you will need a Whitman College email address.
-You will get the ID number and information you will need to create a Whitman email address in the mail sometime during the week of May 16th.
-Accordingly, registration for Scrambles will open on May 18th.
+You will get the ID number and information you will need to create a Whitman email address in the mail sometime during the week of May 14th.

 What is a Scramble?